-Buying and selling a home in rural Virginia is much more difficult than in urban parts of the state.
-Based on the most recent annual data from the Virginia Association of REALTORS®, it is evident that rural Virginia's real estate market lags far behind the rest of the state.
+Buying and selling a home in rural Virginia is more challenging than in urban parts of the state.
+Based on the most recent data from the Virginia Association of REALTORS®, it is evident that rural Virginia's real estate market lags far behind the rest of the state.
 Excluding the Fredericksburg region, northern Shenandoah Valley, and Roanoke region, most rural counties saw less than 500 total homes sold in 2015 (Map 13).